jmc316/cs1666_organization/teams/Tactical_RPG_team_description.md

 ### AI

 * Simple implementation for barbarians (melee and ranged with no magic)
-    * Pursues ttacks any non-barbarian unit that comes into aggro range
+    * Pursues and attacks any non-barbarian unit that comes into aggro range
     * Otherwise remains idle
 * More complicated enemy AI for singleplayer (melee, archer, and magic)
     * Enemy AI must decide between pursuing the player or attacking barbarians to gain additional units
+    * Enemy must pursue the player's castle while also strategically keeping some units close to the enemy castle to defend it.

 ### Networking

-* Upon selecting the multiplayer game mode from the menu, the player will be able to enter a server join code.
+* Upon selecting the multiplayer game mode from the menu, players can either create a room to generate a join code, or enter a code given to them by another player.
 * When two players have connected to a server, they will enter a game on opposite sides of the map where they will try to defeat the other player.
     * The second human player replaces the enemy AI of the singleplayer mode